gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/power-transmission-glossary.rst

    :sorted:

    Pitch Diameter (PD)
       An imaginary circle around a component used for various calculations.
-For gears, it is the imaginary circle that mates with any other gear’s pitch diameter when the gears are properly spaced.
+For gears, it is the imaginary circle that mates with any other gear's pitch diameter when the gears are properly spaced.
 For chain and belt, it is the circle which is traced by the middle of the belt or chain as the pulley or sprocket rotates.
 For gears, the pitch diameter will be smaller then the :term:`Outside Diameter (OD)`, but with chain and belts, the pitch diameter will be larger. :math:`PD = (tooth * pitch)/\pi`

    Pitch
       Pitch refers to the distance between the center of one tooth of a gear, sprocket, or pulley to another.
 In chains it refers to the distance from one pin to another, and in belts it refers to the distance betewen one groove to another.